pbnath/kubernetes-the-hard-way/docs/04-certificate-authority.md

 ### The Kubernetes API Server Certificate

 The kube-apiserver certificate requires all names that various components may reach it to be part of the alternate names.
-These include the different DNS names, and IP addresses such as the controlplane servers IP address, the load balancers IP address, the kube-api service IP address etc.
+These include the different DNS names, and IP addresses such as the controlplane servers IP address, the load balancers IP address, the kube-api service IP address etc. These provide an *identity* for the certificate, which is key in the SSL process for a server to prove who it is.

 The `openssl` command cannot take alternate names as command line parameter.
 So we must create a `conf` file for it: